Best Rowing Machines UK 2026

 People sell these after 15 years and they still work fine.
 Parts are cheap and easy to replace.
 Try that with most cardio equipment.
 The resale value holds well too.
 Used Concept2s go for £600-700 on Facebook Marketplace, which tells you everything about how long they last.

 It folds in half for storage and separates into two pieces for tight spaces.
 At £1,000 it's not cheap, but if you're comparing to a gym membership at £40/month, it pays for itself inside two years.
-If budget allows, just get the Concept2.
-I've never seen anyone regret it.
+If budget allows, just get the Concept2. we've never seen anyone regret it.

 ## Best Budget: Dripex Magnetic Rower